-Take one to six capsules daily with meals a few hours before or after taking other medications, or as directed by a qualified health care practitioner.
+Take 1-6 capsules daily, with meals a few hours before or after taking other medications or natural health products or as directed by a qualified health care practitioner.

 Consult a health care practitioner prior to use if you are pregnant or breastfeeding or taking blood thinners.
 This product contains corn, do not use if you have an allergy.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.

 Non-medicinal Ingredients: silicon dioxide, microcrystalline cellulose, starch, sucrose, arabic gum, sunflower oil, tocopherol, medium chain triglycerides, and tricalcium phosphate.
 Capsule: hypromellose, hydroxypropylcellulose.

 Study #1: Review article for co-supplementation of calcium and vitamin D